kestra-io/docs/content/blogs/2024-10-22-orchestrate-dags-with-kestra.md

 ### Simplifying Complex Workflows: Get Rid of Glue Code

 Airflow is known for its complexity in constructing DAGs—especially when basic workflows end up requiring complicated Python scripts.
-With **Kestra**, you can streamline your workflows with a **declarative, YAML-based syntax**, eliminating the need for glue code and additional scripting.
+With **Kestra**, you can streamline your workflows with a **declarative syntax**, eliminating the need for glue code and additional scripts.

 Here’s how Kestra helps you:

-- **No need for Python glue code**: Kestra’s pre-built tasks handle common operations like HTTP requests, file transfers, and API calls without extra scripting.
+- **No need for Python glue code**: Kestra’s pre-built tasks handle common operations like HTTP requests, file transfers, and API calls without extra scripts.
 - **Unified orchestration**: Use Kestra to orchestrate tasks across diverse platforms—cloud services, data processing, APIs—within the same workflow.
-- **UI-based management**: Build, trigger, and monitor workflows directly from Kestra’s UI without needing to edit code.
+- **UI-based or as code management**: Build, trigger, and monitor workflows directly from Kestra’s UI or build everything as code.

 ## What’s Next on the Roadmap?